Neo-Oli/chrooted-termux/README.md

 A script to setup a chroot jail containing a seperate termux evironment on termux

-After running it you can run "starttermux" to switch into the chrthe chrooted termux
+After running it you can run "./starttermux.sh" to switch into the the chrooted termux.